 While the risk of technology failure and meeting invalidity is not addressed, the temporary provisions make the process to adjourn or postpone relatively inexpensive because everything can be done electronically (including distributing the notice of meeting), provided it is done while the temporary amendments remain in force.

 Treasury consultation process

-Treasury has proposed permanent reforms to the Corporations Act 2001 (the Act) in relation to virtual meetings and electronic notices and issued an exposure draft Corporations Amendment (Virtual Meetings And Electronic Communications Bill 2020 (Draft Legislation).
+Treasury has proposed permanent reforms to the Corporations Act 2001 in relation to virtual meetings and electronic notices and issued an exposure draft Corporations Amendment (Virtual Meetings And Electronic Communications Bill 2020 (Draft Legislation).